des4maisons/til/thoughts/random.md

 - "Do the simplest thing that could possibly work." - Ward Cunningham
 - When you build a command line tool to do something, it means it can be run from jenkins :)
+- When some code you write interacts with private github repos, you need to take care that the extra step of authentication doesn't make it impossible to automate your processes.